arttumiettinen/pi2/cluster_instructions.md

 make -j16 NO_OPENCL=1
 ```

-The file slurm_config_csc_puhti.txt can be used as a template SLURM configuration file,
+The file slurm_config_puhti-any.bullx.txt can be used as a template SLURM configuration file.
-i.e., replace `slurm_config.txt` by `slurm_config_csc_puhti.txt`.
-You will need to edit it
-to enter your project number.
+You will need to edit it to enter your project number.

 Typically in Puhti cluster, good performance is achieved when NN5 is enabled with
 ```